Students Pursue Challenges Suited to their Unique Abilities

 - Up to 6 courses/6 credits per year, with personalized teacher service and curriculum materials

 - Elective and PE Portfolios as required or desired

 - Learning style profile and consultation with learning success coach

-To learn more about the Gifted & Talented Academy, please complete our inquiry form.
+To learn more about The Academy, please complete our inquiry form.